Royals vs. Phillies Player Props Betting Odds

 - RBI Prop: Over/Under 0.5 (Over Odds: +155)

-- Witt Jr. will look for his eighth straight game with a hit in this matchup.
-In his last 10 outings he is hitting .432 with three doubles, a triple, four home runs, two walks and 15 RBI.
+- Bohm hopes to build on a two-game hitting streak in this matchup.
+In his last five games he is batting .409 with two doubles, a home run, a walk and five RBI.

 |Opponent